shadyosama9/Memoit-Monitoring-Stack/README.md

 ## <a name="prometheus">📈 Prometehus</a>

-**Note:** All the `.yml` configuration files for Prometheus are located in the Prometheus directory.
+**Note:** All the `.yml` configuration files for Prometheus are located in the prometheus directory.

 # Monitoring with Prometheus